Global weak solution of 3-D focusing energy-critical nonlinear Schr\"odinger equation: Introduction

 We refer the interested readers to \cite{C} for a proof of the existence of global weak solutions to the \emph{defocusing} nonlinear Schr\"odinger equation.
-It is, however, impossible to extend the proof there to the focusing case.
+It is, however, impossible to extend the proof there to the focusing case: in \cite{C}, he truncated the nonlinear term, which destroys the variational structure of the equation in the focusing case.
 To prove Theorem \ref{th1.2v21}, we shall turn to study the global well-posedness of the following Ginzburg-Landau equations

-where $u(t,x)$ is complex-valued functions of $(t,x) \in \mathbb{R}^+\times \mathbb{R}^d $, $a, b, \alpha, \beta, \gamma \in \mathbb{R}$, and $p > 1$.
+where $u(t,x)$ is complex-valued functions of $(t,x) \in \mathbb{R}_+\times \mathbb{R}^d $, $a, b, \alpha, \beta, \gamma \in \mathbb{R}$, and $p > 1$.
 This class of equations has drawn the attentions of many mathematicians and physicists, because of its close relation to many physical phenomenons in fluids and superconductivity, etc. Especially, the Ginzburg-Landau equations could be derived from the B\'enard convection and turbulence.
 We refer the interested readers to \cite{CH93,GL,GJL,Gr1} for a complete overview.

 It is well-known that the Ginzburg-Landau equation is closely related to the Schr\"odinger equation.
-For instance, the nonlinear Schr\"odinger equation is the inviscid limit of Ginzburg-Landau equation; see \cite{BJ,W0,HW} and the references therein.
+For instance, the nonlinear Schr\"odinger equation is the inviscid limit of Ginzburg-Landau equation; see \cite{BJ,W0,HW,Cheng-Guo-Zheng-2024} and the references therein.
 Although there already exists many results on the well-posedness of the Ginzburg-Landau equation, to the best of our knowledge, the global well-posedness of this very important model when $b<0$ has not yet been studied in the literature.

 In this article, we shall consider the Cauchy problem of the following energy-critical Ginzburg-Landau equation in $\mathbb{R}^d$ when $d \ge 3$,

 where the complex number $z$ satisfies $|z|$=1 with $0 < \Re z \le 1$, and $f(u) = |u|^\frac4{d-2}u$.
 Equation \eqref{eq1.1} is the $L^2$ gradient flow of the energy